signavio/tech-blog/_posts/2017-04-26-enum-mapping-performance.md

 An enum typed attribute of a class must be annotated with `@Enumerated(EnumType.STRING)` to store the `EnumValue.name()` string representation of the enum in the database or use `@Enumerated(EnumType.ORDINAL)` to store the `EnumValue.ordinal()` ordinal integer representation of the enum.
 `@Enumerated` without a specific value will default to `@Enumerated(EnumType.ORDINAL)`.
+E.g. we have an enum with the values `VALUE_A, VALUE_B, VALUE_C` and an object holding the value `VALUE_B` in an attribute.
+The `VALUE_B` of the object could be mapped as string `VALUE_B` or ordinal `1` (indexed based enumerating starts by 0) to the database.
+Both values will be mapped back to the `VALUE_B` of the enum when loaded from the database.

 # The test setup